eshwen/ds-python-boilerplate/docs/getting-started.md

 Dependencies can be segmented into different groups.
 See [pyproject.toml].

-It is recommended to maintain dependencies with Poetry, and export them to ``requirements.txt`` and ``requirements-dev.txt`` if needed, e.g.,
+It is recommended to maintain dependencies with Poetry, and export them (1) to ``requirements.txt`` and ``requirements-dev.txt`` if needed, e.g.,
+{ .annotate }

+1. Check out [linting-formatting.md#pre-commit](linting-formatting.md#pre-commit) for a pre-commit hook to do this automatically.

 ```shell
 poetry export --without-hashes -f requirements.txt -o requirements.txt